§17. Field Schema (v1, .tc-compatible)

 is the content's publication date): when the .rehu record was first written and last

 edited. tc4 stored neither; on import they seed from the file's timestamps.
-They are shared
+Both are stored as

-Once the versions list lands in the schema (§7 — v1 carries no versions yet), both become
+Once the versions list lands in the schema ([[sync#overview]] — v1 carries no versions yet), both become

 derivable: created = the creation entry's date (index 0, which compaction never touches,

-fields in favor of the derived values — §4.10 makes that migration safe.
+fields in favor of the derived values — [[data-model#schema-version]] makes that migration safe.

 For v1 the tc4 boolean flags stay individual booleans, as in tc4 — complete, online